ordovas/dice-scores-recognition/README.md

 After that we have prepared all the tools necessary to build this project.
 I used photos of dices in different positions as seen in the image from the "Image Segmentation" section to predict the scores of several dice throws.

 - The D6 dices are almost generally predicted, except for maybe blurry images or with some shiny spots in dices that make the algorithm confused
-- The D10 dices are more problemaric due to the particular shape, but even so, a fraction much higher than the random 10% is guessed.
-In particular, some dices that are seen with some angle are missclasified.
+- The D10 dices are more problematic due to the particular shape, but even so, a fraction much higher than the random 10% is guessed.
+In particular, some dices that are seen with some angle are misclassified.

 Finally I could connect the webcam with the python code, so I can test my approach in real time using *OpenCV*.
 Each frame is processed by the Cascade Classifier and the CNN is applied to each detected dice region.

 ![Img segmentation](readme_images/screenshot.png)

-## Final thougts
+## Final thoughts

 I used *homemade* methods to create the sample and to process the images and videos.
 Even so, and taking into account that this was done in one week, the CNN and OpenCV are able to perform high quality detection and classification of objects.
-This kind of works have a great potential in a wide range of fields.
+These kinds of works have a great potential in a wide range of fields.